dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 For more information, see <xref:blazor/js-interop/index#dom-cleanup-tasks-during-component-disposal>.

-For guidance on <xref:Microsoft.JSInterop.JSDisconnectedException> in Blazor Server apps when a circuit is disconnected, see <xref:blazor/js-interop/index#javascript-interop-calls-without-a-circuit>.
+For guidance on <xref:Microsoft.JSInterop.JSDisconnectedException> when a circuit is disconnected, see <xref:blazor/js-interop/index#javascript-interop-calls-without-a-circuit>.
 For general JavaScript interop error handling guidance, see the *JavaScript interop* section in <xref:blazor/fundamentals/handle-errors#javascript-interop>.

 ### Synchronous `IDisposable`